JunaidRepo/Dating-Suggestions-API/README.md

 PUT   /update   Update an existing entry

-DELETE  /delete/{id}   Delete a suggestion by ID
+DELETE  /delete/{id}   Delete the by ID

-GET  /get/{id}   Get a suggestion by ID
+GET  /get/{id}   Get a user by ID

-GET   /getAll  Get all suggestions
+GET   /getAll  Get all users

 GET  /match/{id}   Find a match for a user